 Shocking Elimination of Ben Lamb

 Three-handed play could not have started out more unexpectedly.
 In the first hand, holding K-J, Lamb decided to make an aggressive 4-bet move, but found himself pot committed against Staszko, who pushed all-in with pocket 7s.
 The board didn’t improve Lamb’s hand, and, reminiscent of what happened to Joseph Cheong last year, suddenly it was essentially a 2-man game.
-Holding just 12.7 million in chip ammunition, Lamb shortly found himself on the rail, eliminated by Staszko’s pocket jacks just 3 hands later.
+Holding just 12.7 million in chip ammunition, Lamb shortly found himself on the rail, eliminated by Staszko’s pocket jacks a short 3 hands later.

 Lamb, though stunned by the immediacy of his fall from contender to bystander, behaved admirably in his post-elimination interview, saying “Every poker player dreams to have a year like I’ve had, so I’m not going to sit here and have people cry for me… I’ll be okay.”
 Talk about focusing on the positive!
 Lamb leaves this year’s WSOP stage with Player of the Year honors as well as a big fat check for just over $4 million.